Scott-Guest/Church-Numerals/README.md

 A Haskell implementation of the the natural numbers under the Church encoding.

-Aka an N=2 attempt at using Rank-N types
+AKA an N=2 attempt at using Rank-N types.